Leveraging Post Hoc Context for Faster Learning in Bandit Settings with Applications in Robot-Assisted Feeding: REAL WORLD BITE ACQUISITION

 The first step was to ensure that our post hoc context, the haptic data, was descriptive enough to potentially benefit the visual context model.
 To this end, we collected 115 samples of the robot skewering 3 food items, chosen to be representative of different haptic categories and optimal action (as determined in \cite{2019Feng}): grape is classified as ``hard skin'' and has the optimal action TV90, strawberry is ``medium'' and prefers VS0 or TV0, and banana is ``soft'' and prefers TA0 or TA90.
 For each sample, we recorded the visual context $c_t$, post hoc context $p_t$, action taken $a_t$, loss $l_t[a_t]$, and food type name (e.g. ``grape'').

-Since this data, by necessity, was collected with bandit feedback, we impute the full loss vector of each context by averaging the loss for a given action across all samples of the same food type.
+Since this data, by necessity, was collected with bandit feedback, we impute the full loss vector $\hat{l}$ of each attempt by averaging the loss for a given action across all samples of the same food type (e.g., average the loss of \emph{VS0} across all bananas).
 While simple, this can introduce a herding bias relative to the real world.
 We can eliminate this bias (at the cost of increased variance) by using a doubly robust \cite{Dudik2011} estimator

 where $\hat{l}[a]$ is the biased estimate from herding, $\P[i = a]$ is the probability that we took action $a$ during data collection ($\frac{1}{6}$ in our case), and $l[i]$ is the actual binary loss associated with that sample (if available).